UMAprotocol/UMIPs/UMIPs/Omnibus-prices-2.md

 Voters should query for the price of LON/USD at the price request timestamp on OKEx.
 Recommended endpoints are provided in the markets and data sources section.

-1. When using the recommended endpoints, voters should use the open price of the 1 minute OHLC period that the timestamp falls in.
+1. For the price request timestamp, query for the LON/USDT price on Okex.
+The open price of the 60-second OHLC period that this price request timestamp falls in should be used.
+2. Query the ETHUSD price by following the guidelines of UMIP-6.
+3. Query LON/USDT Price from Sushiswap using 2 hour TWAP.
+4. Query LON/ETH Price from Uniswap using 2 hour TWAP.
+5. Take the median of the price from step 1 , step 3 and result of the multiplication of step 4 * step 2.
-2. The result should be rounded to six decimals to determine the LONUSD price.
+6. The result should be rounded to six decimals to determine the LONUSD price.
-3. (for USD/LON) Take the inverse of the result of step 2 (1/ LON/USD) to get the USD/LON price, and round to 6 decimals.
+7. (for USD/LON) Take the inverse of the result of step 5 (1/ LON/USD), before rounding, to get the USD/LON price, and round to 6 decimals.

 For both implementations, voters should determine whether the returned price differs from broad market consensus.
 This is meant to provide flexibility in any unforeseen circumstances as voters are responsible for defining broad market consensus.